What is Operational Resilience?

 58%

-Of financial regulators now have explicit operational resilience frameworks in force or development
+of financial regulators now have explicit operational resilience frameworks in force or in development

 23%